emaadmanzoor/racheesingh.github.com/_posts/2012-05-24-domain-name-system-and-nfslookup.md

 	$ pacman -S dnsutils

 ## Using nfslookup
-From all the records that are stored by the DNS database, the `ping' command only looks at A records.
+From all the records that are stored by the DNS database, the `ping` command only looks at A records.
 The `nslookup` command looks at all the other records such as CNAME, MX etc.